Elevator Accident Statistics

 • There were 117,100 recalled elevators in 2022 due to child entrapment hazards

-Around 2,000 deaths per year occur in accidents on stairs, compared to 30 elevator accident deaths.
+Around 2,000 deaths per year occur in accidents on stairs, compared to 30 elevator accident deaths per year.

 Call a St. Louis personal injury lawyer today